reillysiemens/tuckersiemens.com/content/posts/application-prohibited-internationally.md

 - Why does [`DateTime.ToString`][datetime_tostring] touch thread state?
 - Why use a method overload to opt into the stable `InvariantCulture`?
-- Why not have a stable default and opt into unstable `CurrentCulture`?
+- Why _not_ have a stable default and opt into unstable `CurrentCulture`?
 - Why integrate `System.DateTime` with the `System.Globalization` namespace?

 I have my quibbles with these design choices, but .NET has a storied history of being a successful choice for a lot of people.
-Especially if your goal is developer productivity for multi-threaded, graphical, application programming.
+Especially if your goal is developer productivity for multi-threaded, graphical application programming.

 I suspect the intention was to create a pragmatic set of defaults which encourage the right behavior.
 The goal, as [Jeff Atwood] has talked about,